nginx/unit-docs/source/installation.rst

             gpgcheck=0
             enabled=1

       #.
-Install Unit base package and other packages you would like to
+Install the base package and other packages you need:
-         use:

          .. code-block:: console